Optimoor - Mooring Analysis Software

 OPTIMOOR has provision for input of initial and final draft and trim conditions and times.
 It also has provision for tide tables and local correction factors and even for tidal currents.
 Line tending requirements can then be anticipated by stepping forward in time by minute or hour intervals.
 Also, one key command "fast-forwards" and displays the times at which various lines will be overloaded.

-OPTIMOOR minimizes the need for the user to gather, calculate, and input other data, relating to wind and current forces and mooring line strengths and elasticities.
+OPTIMOOR minimises the need for the user to gather, calculate, and input other data, relating to wind and current forces and mooring line strengths and elasticities.

 A data base of wind and current coefficients includes (under license) the OCIMF wind and current data.
 OPTIMOOR calculates vessel windage areas based on the vessel size and the present draft and trim.
 It then calculates the forces and moments applied by the specified wind and current.
 Other forces, for example tugs, ice, passing ship can also be applied.

 OPTIMOOR includes the approximate new breaking strength and load-extension characteristics for mooring lines.
-Data are provided for wire, aramid/HMPE, nylon double braid, nylon plaited and stranded, polyester, and polypropylene.
-Both new and broken-in characteristics for the synthetic ropes are provided, based on TTI and OCIMF test data.
-Synthetic tails on the ends of mooring wires are also included.
+Data is provided for wire, Aramid/HMPE, nylon double braid, nylon plaited and stranded, polyester, and polypropylene.
+Broken-in characteristics for the synthetic ropes are provided, based on TTI and OCIMF test data.
+Synthetic tails (were used) on the ends of mooring lines are also included.